notkaramel/JavaCalculator/README.md

 # JavaCalculator
-> A Calculator applet written in Java.
+> A calculator application written in Java (JDK 18)